Lombards: Second century

 From the second century onwards, many of the Germanic tribes recorded as active during the Principate started to unite into bigger tribal unions, such as the Franks, Alamanni, Bavarii, and Saxons.
 The Lombards are not mentioned at first, perhaps because they were not initially on the border of Rome, or perhaps because they were subjected to a larger tribal union, like the Saxons.
 It is, however, highly probable that, when the bulk of the Lombards migrated, a considerable part remained behind and afterwards became absorbed by the Saxon tribes in the Elbe region, while the emigrants alone retained the name of Lombards.
-However, the Codex Gothanus states that the Lombards were subjected by the Saxons around 300 but rose up against them under their first king, Agelmund, who ruled for 30 years.
+However, the Historia Langobardorum codicis Gothani states that the Lombards were subjected by the Saxons around 300 but rose up against them under their first king, Agelmund, who ruled for 30 years.
 In the second half of the fourth century, the Lombards left their homes, probably due to bad harvests, and embarked on their migration.

-The migration route of the Lombards in 489, from their homeland to "Rugiland", encompassed several places: Scoringa (believed to be their land on the Elbe shores), Mauringa, Golanda, Anthaib, Banthaib, and Vurgundaib (Burgundaib).
+Migration

+The only account of how the Langobards moved from the Lower Elbe to the Danube is found in the Origo Gentis Langobardorum, and the History of Paul the Deacon.
+The end of their journey was "Rugiland", where they arrived after 387 when Odoacer defeated the kingdom of the Rugii.
+They stopped in several places: Scoringa and Mauringa are only mentioned by Paul the Deacon; Golanda, Anthaib, Banthaib, and Vurgundaib (Burgundaib) are mentioned in both texts.
 According to the Ravenna Cosmography, Mauringa was the land east of the Elbe.

 The crossing into Mauringa was very difficult.
 The Assipitti (possibly the Usipetes) denied them passage through their lands and a fight was arranged for the strongest man of each tribe.
 The Lombard was victorious, passage was granted, and the Lombards reached Mauringa.

 The Lombards departed from Mauringa and reached Golanda.
 Scholar Ludwig Schmidt thinks this was further east, perhaps on the right bank of the Oder.
 Schmidt considers the name the equivalent of Gotland, meaning simply "good land".
 This theory is highly plausible; Paul the Deacon mentions the Lombards crossing a river, and they could have reached Rugiland from the Upper Oder area via the Moravian Gate.

 Moving out of Golanda, the Lombards passed through Anthaib and Banthaib until they reached Vurgundaib, believed to be the old lands of the Burgundes.
 In Vurgundaib, the Lombards were stormed in camp by "Bulgars" (probably Huns) and were defeated; King Agelmund was killed and Laimicho was made king.
 He was in his youth and desired to avenge the slaughter of Agelmund.
 The Lombards themselves were probably made subjects of the Huns after the defeat but rose up and defeated them with great slaughter, gaining great booty and confidence as they "became bolder in undertaking the toils of war."
-During the reign of King Claffo, the Langobards occupied parts of modern-day Upper and Lower Austria and converted to Arian Christianity.
-In 505 the Herulians attacked and defeated them, obliging them to pay tax and withdraw to Northern Bohemia.
-In 508, King Rodulf sent his brother to the Lombard court to collect tribute and extend the truce, however he was stabbed by Rometrud, sister of King Tato.
-Rodulf personally led his forces against Tato, but was ambushed and killed from a hill.